 Mr. Fearless Dining doesn’t ask for much.
 He even ate the chia pudding I made for him for breakfast on Father’s Day morning :-).
-When he asked for an authentic pork schnitzel dinner for Father’s Day dinner, I knew I needed to deliver a great gluten free version of this schnitzel dish.
+When he asked for an authentic pork schnitzel dinner for Father’s Day dinner, I knew I needed to deliver a great gluten free version of his favorite schnitzel dish.

 This is a dish his mother used to cook often when he was younger so a lot was riding on this recipe.